natureyoo/ContinualTTA_ObjectDetection/README.md

 ## Citation

-If you found IRG SFDA useful in your research, please consider starring ⭐ us on GitHub and citing 📚 us in your research!
+If you found our work is useful in your research, please consider starring ⭐ us on GitHub and citing 📚 us in your research!

 ```bibtex
 @InProceedings{Yoo_2024_CVPR,